 The first thing to consider is whether you want to defend the claim.
 There are some circumstances where you may agree that you owe the plaintiff the whole of the amount being claimed.
 If so, it may be cheaper to negotiate payment of the debt, rather than defending the claim.

-If you do want to defend the claim, you need to complete 2 separate court forms:
+If you do want to defend the claim, you need to complete two court forms:

 1. UCPR Form 6: A Notice of Intention to DefendThis form lets the plaintiff know that you intend to resist their claim.
 It also provides your contact details for future communication.